Ice Pick Scars – Causes, Home Remedies, & Treatment Options

 6. Microneedling

 In this method, a special and tiny tool is used to create multiple small injuries (small holes) in the scar.
-This is to make the skin produce more collageni XThe most abundant protein in the body that is responsible for the structure and function of connective tissues and bones. to heal the wound.
+This is to make the skin produce more collageni The most abundant protein in the body that is responsible for the structure and function of connective tissues and bones. to heal the wound.
 Once the wound heals, the depth of the scar is reduced.
-You will need multiple sessions to gain maximum benefits from this treatment.
+You will need multiple sessions of this treatment to completely get rid of the pitted acne scars.

 7. Chemical Peel